microsoft/debug-adapter-protocol/specification.md

   line: number;

   /**
-   * The start column of breakpoint location.
+   * The start position of a breakpoint location.
+Position is measured in UTF-16
+   * code units and the client capability `columnsStartAt1` determines whether
+   * it is 0- or 1-based.
    */
   column?: number;